sl45/tipfortap/README.md

 ## ffmpeg
 [ffmpeg](https://ffmpeg.org/documentation.html) provides fast audio and video conversion, and can be used to extract av materials for various uses.
 More ffmpeg recipes can be found under video folder.

-Video on DVD is usually divided into several .vob files which can be located under "VIDEO_TS" folder. ffmpeg will re-encode the output video with H.264 codec as .mkv file.<br>
+Video on DVD is usually divided into several .vob files which can be located under "VIDEO_TS" folder. ffmpeg can be used to re-encode the output video with H.264 codec as .mp4 file.<br>

-    ffmpeg -i (.vob file) -map 0:v -map 0:a -c:v libx264 -crf 18 -vf yadif -c:a flac (outputfile.mkv)
+    ffmpeg -i (.vob file) -map 0:v -map 0:a -c:v libx264 -crf 18 -vf yadif -c:a aac -strict experimental /outputfile.mkv

    ``-map 0:v`` copy/transcode all video streams. ``-map 0:a`` copy/transcode all audio streams. `` -c:v libx264`` use libx264 codec. ``-crf 18`` use "Constant Rate Factor" value 18. ``-vf yadif`` use YADIF deinterlacing.``-c:a flac`` use FLAC (Free Loseless Audio Codec) for audio streams.
 Instead of ``-crt 18``, ``-qp 18`` can also provide visually lossless result.
 The range of the quantiser scale for crt and qp is from 0 to 51, where 0 is lossless, approximately 18 is "visually lossless", 23 is the default value and 51 is worst possible.

-Most of the non-FFmpeg-based players cannot decode H.264 files having lossless content.
+If larger than 1 GB it will be splitted into several vobs.
+This recipe can be useful to combine multiple .vob into one mp4.<br>

+    ffmpeg -i "concat:/VIDEO_TS/VTS_01_1.VOB|/VIDEO_TS/VTS_01_2.VOB" -c:v copy -c:a aac copy /outputfile.mp4

 ## MediaInfo
 [MediaInfo](https://mediaarea.net/en/MediaInfo) provides detailed descriptions for AV materials.
 This command will export technical characteristics of the media asset as a separate XML file.